 What is Google Stadia?

-Google Stadia is a way of streaming all manner of games to your TV, laptop, phone, tablet or essentially any device that can access a Google Chrome browser.
+Google Stadia is an upcoming video game platform, but instead of having a traditional console, allows you to stream games from the cloud to your smart TV, smartphone, tablet or any device where that can access a Google Chrome browser.

 Related: PS5 vs Xbox 2

-Google Stadia Release date – When does it launch?
+Google Stadia Release date – When is Google Stadia coming out?

-Stadia will simultaneously launch in 14 countries, including the US, Cananda and the UK.
-Only the Pro Stadia subscription will be available from launch, with the Base (free) subscription launching in 2020.
+That release date only applies to 14 territories though, but the UK, US and Canada are included here.
+Only the Pro Stadia subscription will be available from launch though, with the Base (free) subscription launching at a later date in 2020.

 Google Stadia Price – How much will Stadia cost?

 Google Stadia Pro subscription will cost £8.99 per month.
-This top-tier subscription model allows you to stream games at up to 4K at 60fps.
-You’ll also get a free monthly game starting with Destiny 2: The Collection with Stadia Pro.
+This top-tier subscription model allows you to stream games at up to 4K at 60fps, while also offering a free monthly game starting with Destiny 2: The Collection.

 Stadia Base will also launch in 2020, which allows users to use Google’s streaming platform for free, but the resolution will be capped at Full HD at 60fps.
-You’ll also be limited to stereo sound instead of surround sound, while every single game will need to be purchased separately.
+You’ll also be limited to stereo sound instead of surround sound.
+There will be no monthly free game with this subscription.